Property prices on the rise – again!

 - Look for alternate ways to build wealth over time

-Additionally, due to the beauty of investment compounding, even relatively small investments could build up quickly over time – especially if income earned is automatically re-invested and regular extra investments are made as part of a systematic savings plan.
+Additionally, due to the beauty of investment compounding, even relatively small investments could build up significantly over time – especially if any income earned is automatically re-invested and regular extra investments are made as part of a systematic savings plan.

 Assuming you have access to your own share trading account, here are 3 steps to easily and cost effectively build a highly diversified exposure to investments outside of the housing market.